ARYPROGRAMMER/Mindful-App/README.md

 ![App Screenshot 10](screenshots/backend.jpg)

 ## Usage
-- After starting the app, navigate to `http://localhost:6000/medidation/dailyQuotes` in Postman or API Dash to check working.
 - Explore all the sections to receive personalized mental health tips based on your needs.
 - Use the music player to listen to relaxing tracks and enhance your mindfulness practice.
 - Explore the FER MODEL Section (NOT Fully Developed).